 Several factors increase the likelihood of developing fatty liver disease, especially the non-alcoholic type (NAFLD), what is non alcoholic fatty liver disease treatment.

-Excess body weight, especially around the abdomen, raises liver fat accumulation. - Type 2 Diabetes
+- Obesity: Excess body weight, especially around the abdomen, raises liver fat accumulation.

-High blood sugar and insulin resistance are closely linked to liver fat buildup. - High Cholesterol or Triglycerides
+- Type 2 Diabetes: High blood sugar and insulin resistance are closely linked to liver fat buildup.

-Elevated blood fats can contribute to liver inflammation and damage. - Metabolic Syndrome
+- High Cholesterol or Triglycerides: Elevated blood fats can contribute to liver inflammation and damage.

-Family history may influence risk, especially in certain populations.
+- Genetics: Family history may influence risk, especially in certain populations.

 Non-alcoholic fatty liver disease diagnosis